sergeiudris/lab.cloud-2020-05/design.md

   - so node is
     - a layer between app containers and the rest of the cluster
     - a clsuter interface for apps
+  - node stars app containers and only accepts requests from these containers